borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 DYOR and make personal probability for each hypothetical scenario.

 Epilogue: Following months will be interesting to see how this plays out, stay tuned.
-For those eager to find out more, last year post was a mini eBook: [(r)Evolution of Money](https://infopedia.io/revolution-of-money/)
+For those eager to find out more and deep dive into it, last year post was a mini eBook: [(r)Evolution of Money](https://infopedia.io/revolution-of-money/)